andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 # hue-clip-api.node-red-flows

 This small respository is actually just an example Flow.
-It includes everything you need to communicate with your HUE-Bridge directly using https-request via API V2 (CLIP API) You wont be dependent on badly maintained contribs anymore.
+It includes everything you need to communicate with your HUE-Bridge directly using https-request via the restful API V2 (CLIP API)
+You wont be dependent on badly maintained contribs anymore.
 It has example nodes that can directly edited and used for your flow.

 With Version 3.1 this is almost as easy to setup like some contribs that are available.